Mahshid-Alizade/Dancing-Light/phase-one/readme.txt

-This is the first phase of dancinglight project, written in the low level programming language known as "assembly" language
+This is the first phase of the Dancing Light project.